englekk/handbook-docs/Fuse/04 - Layout.md

 Note that the element order in a `Panel` is the same as the layer order in popular graphics packages such as Photoshop; the layer that appears first in the UX-file will be layered on top of elements appearing later in the file.

+The `Panel` has a few properties you might be interrested in:

+* `Layout` - specifies a Layout for the `Panel`.
+A `StackPanel` is for example primarily just a `Panel` with a `StackLayout` controller.
+* `Children` - contains a list of all child nodes of the `Panel`.
+This may for example come in handy when manipulating nodes with uno.

 ## $(StackPanel)

 The StackPanel places its children in a stack.
 The default layout is a vertical stack, but one can use the $(Orientation) property to specify that the stack should be layed out horizontally.